 The American mink (Mustela vison) is a well-known invasive non-native species.
 It spread throughout the country following escapes from fur farms in the latter half of the 20thcentury.
 Being an opportunistic predator, often killing more than they require for food, mink have had a devastating effect on our native wildlife.
 In particular ground nesting birds and water vole populations are vulnerable to predation by this avid hunter.

 The mink is a semi-aquatic mammal with rich, usually dark brown fur, which belongs to the “Mustelid” family.
 It occupies both freshwater and saltwater habitats and follow waterways, lake edges and coasts.
 Read more about mink.

 The mink monitoring raft was designed by the Game & Wildlife Conservation Trust and is used to detect the presence of mink.
-The raft floats on the edge of river or burn, and mink, being inquisitive creatures, will invetigate and go through the wooden tunnel.
-Inside the tunnel is a clay pad, on which the mink (or any other creature) will leave it's paw prints.
+The raft floats on the edge of river or burn, and mink, being inquisitive creatures, will investigate and go through the wooden tunnel.
+Inside the tunnel is a clay pad, on which the mink (or any other creature) will leave its paw prints.
 When the tell-tale prints of a mink are found we know they are present in that area.
-At this stage a live capture trap is installed in the tunnel to catch the mink - which, if caught, is then humanely despatched by trained personnel.
+At this stage a live capture trap is installed in the tunnel to catch the mink which if then humanely dispatched.

 Download further information about mink rafts

 If mink are found in an area, the clay pad on the raft is changed for a live capture trap.
 These traps must be checked daily at this stage to see if anything has been caught - volunteers or project staff can do this.
 Anyone monitoring a mink trap is paired with a local dispatcher who has been trained to humanely dispatch any mink caught.
 We only use live capture traps so any non-target species, like water voles or squirrels, can be released unharmed.